This post continues my 5 Reasons I Believe There is a God post.

 Order Reflected in All Existence

 If mapping our natural and innate curiosity as humans is a bit too metaphysical for your taste, then let’s explore scientifically.
 Let’s examine the amazing order seen in the physical world around us.
 What does order mean anyway?
-When we are young we are taught to count in order.
-Five fingers on 1 hand, 10 altogether.
-But we learn the numbers in order from 1 up to 10.
+When we are young we are taught to count in order: five fingers on 1 hand, 10 altogether.
+And we learn the numbers in order from 1 up to 10.
 Eventually we count to 20; are applauded when we successfully count to 100; and finally we learn that counting has no end, although it clearly has order.
 We don’t count 3 before 1 or 10 before 7.

 Order Among Animals

 We quickly learn that time is ordered.
 Some could argue that the measurement of time is a human construct.
 Perhaps, but why did we decide to measure time in the way that we do?
 It’s because we see the stages of growth from birth to death, be that death at an early age or a ripe old age, there is still a progression of change in between.
 We map those stages and changes and use those references to understand our physical peaks as well as declines.

 We follow human physical development from conception through to birth and have defined expectations.
 We know that from weeks 6 to 7 in the womb, an unborn child’s eyes and ears begin to form and the heart beats with a regular rhythm we can measure.
 We know that from weeks 11 to 14, nails will appear on fingers and toes and genitals can be seen.
 In weeks 19 to 21, the unborn child can hear and swallow and mothers may now feel the young baby’s movements inside2.
 After 40 weeks of pregnancy, we know that the child may be born any day.
 Have you ever pondered this order of development?
 This same order is seen regardless of race, ethnicity, or nationality.
 This order is not limited to humans either, we have mapped the same developmental order for all animals, wild or tame.